KhanShaheb34/BanglaSongLyricsScraper/README.md

 Scrape 4000+ Bangla Song Lyrics with Title and Genre from [BanglaSongLyrics.com](https://banglasonglyrics.com/)

+> I already uploaded lyrics dataset in [Kaggle/shakirulhasan/bangla-song-lyrics](https://www.kaggle.com/shakirulhasan/bangla-song-lyrics).
+You don't have to scrape it.

 ### Documentation

 Run `python scrape.py filename.csv` to scrape all 4000+ lyrics.
 For help run `python scrape.py --help` or `python scrape.py -h`.